Long Island Rail Road rolling stock: History

 In the early 20th century, the LIRR was a testing ground for the Pennsylvania Railroad's electrification, including Phoebe, its first electric (AA1), and was the first company to extensively electrify its primary lines.
 The DD1 electric locomotives were developed from the prototypes that were tested on LIRR trackage.
 Later it saw power such as the B3.

 The LIRR's steam passenger locomotives were modernized from 1901 to 1906, and by 1927, it was the first Class I railroad to replace all its wood passenger cars with steel.

 In 1926, the LIRR was the first U.S. railroad to begin using diesel locomotives.
 The last steam locomotive was a G5s operated until 1955.

 Electric storage battery cars were used on the West Hempstead Branch (Valley Stream to Mineola) from 1913 until it was electrified in 1926, and on the Bushwick Branch prior to the end of its passenger operations in 1924.
 The Central Branch from Garden City east to Mitchel Field was electrified with third rail in 1915, but used ex-Ocean Electric Railway trolley cars until 1933.
 Normal electric trains, such as the MP41 were then used until 1950, when they were replaced by MP54's until the line's abandonment in 1953.

+The Metropolitan Commuter Transportation Authority started tests of the first gas turbine-powered commuter rail car in September 1966.
+In late 1967, a second phase for a dual-mode train with gas turbines that could also run on third rail was expected to begin.
+The cars, if tests were successful, would provide an alternative to extending electrification, eliminate the need to change from electric to diesel trains at Jamaica, and speed travel.
+The demonstration program's first phase was expected to cost $1,386,000 (equal to $ today), of which the Budd Company, the manufacturer, and New York State covered one-third of the cost, and a grant from the United States Department of Housing and Urban Development would cover the remaining two-thirds.